Unusual habitats of living organisms. Interesting facts about biology. Basic body functions

 The largest cell in the human body is the egg, and the smallest is the sperm.

-Teeth begin to appear six months before the birth of a child.
+Teeth begin to appear six months before the baby is born.

-Fingerprints appear in the embryo at a three-month period.
+Fingerprints appear on the embryo at three months.

 Pregnant women at the beginning of pregnancy see frequent dreams about frogs, house plants and worms.